 Inventory Turnover Formula

 To calculate inventory turnover, divide the ending inventory figure into the annualized cost of sales.
-If the ending inventory figure is not a representative number, then use an average figure instead.
+If the ending inventory figure is not a representative number, then use an average figure instead, such as the average of the beginning and ending inventory balances.
 The formula is:

 Inventory Turnover Period